top of page

 The party doesn’t stop after hours!

-If you've booked the entire Estate, including the Palacio and Villas, the Adega is yours to enjoy.
+If you've booked the entire Estate, including the Palacio and Villas, the Adega is yours to enjoy until 2:30 am.
 Otherwise, the Adega may be available for an additional charge, subject to availability and season.

-With no restrictions on volume, this intimate space can comfortably host 100 guests for standing or dancing, making it the perfect setting to continue your celebration long into the night.
+With no restrictions on volume, this intimate space can host up to 80 guests for standing or dancing, making it the perfect setting to continue your celebration long into the night.
+Not everyone will want to be inside, so circulation permits a bigger number of guests to enjoy this space.

 Enjoy!